maxfrerichs/t3-prometheus-client/Documentation/Configuration/Index.rst

 Configuration
 =============

-This extension provides several configuration options that can be set in the Extension Configuration section of the TYPO3 Settings.
+The extension provides several configuration options that can be set in the Extension Configuration section of the TYPO3 Settings.

 .. note::